 |Form 486—International (brokered)||15||366||0.2833||17||104|

 |Quarterly Reports for Imports of Acetone, 2-Butanone, and Toluene||50||150||0.5||30||75|

 |* DEA assumes 10% of all imports will not be transferred in the first thirty days and will necessitate submission of a subsequent return declaration.|

-(6) An estimate of the total public burden (in hours) associated with the collection: DEA estimates that this collection takes 5,695 annual burden hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: It is estimated that there are 4,220 annual burden hours associated with this collection.

-If additional information is required contact: Jerri Murray, Department Clearance Officer, Policy and Planning Staff, Justice Management Division, Department of Justice, Two Constitution Square, 145 N Street NE., Suite 2E-508, Washington, DC 20530.
+If additional information is required contact: Jerri Murray, Department Clearance Officer, Policy and Planning Staff, Justice Management Division, Department of Justice, Two Constitution Square, 145 N Street NE., Room 3W-1407B, Washington, DC 20530.

 BILLING CODE 4410-09-P